 Difference Between 401(K) vs Roth IRA

 Can you think of the tax-saving vehicles available for employees so that they can save on taxes?
 Well, let me give you a hint.
 Based on the point in time that the people want a tax to be deducted from a portion of their savings.
-I am positive that you might have come across two such vehicles: 401(K) vs Roth IRA.
+I am positive you might have come across two vehicles: 401(K) vs Roth IRA.

 401(K) is a deferred income plan offered by the employer.
 While contributing for 401(K), an employee assigns an amount to be paid towards this plan.
 The income channelized for this plan is before taxes are deducted from the paycheck.
 On the contrary, a Roth IRA is set up between an employee and an investment firm.
 In this case, the employer of the employee is not involved.
 As opposed to 401(K), here, money used is after tax deductions.